 Tom Gates by Liz Pichon.

-Year 6 Book Recommendations on Friday 20th October 2017
+Year 6 Book Recommendations

 Year 6 have recommended a wonderful range of books this week showing their rich and broad love of reading.
 The Harry Potter books were a huge hit; Leah prefers the Goblet of Fire.
 Another favourite was David Walliams: Amani loves The Boy in a Dress and Matt really enjoyed The Demon Dentist.
 Cameron is really enjoying a series of books about a character called Septimus Heap by Angie Sage, the first book in the series is called Magyk; if you like Harry Potter, these books are for you!